-In parallel with his work as composer he continues to conduct on an occasional basis, usually in order to present new works by young composers.
+In parallel with his work as composer he continues to conduct on an occasional basis, usually in order to present new works by young composers, for example with the National Composers Forum of the Soundstream Festival.
 In April 2013 he conducted the Wroclaw Philharmonic Orchestra in the European premiere of his Viola Concerto, with soloist Artur Tokarek.

 |Ghosts of Galicia : for violin, clarinet, cello and piano (2012)||Commissioned by Soundstream Collective, Gabriella Smart.|

 |Ceol Mor II : for solo bassoon (2012)||Commissioned by Mark Gaydon.|